hamburger

 Distribution of Indian Diaspora

-The Indian Diaspora is the second-largest diaspora in the world.
+Indian Diaspora is the second-largest diaspora in the world.
 Every major region of the world is home to the estimated 25 million-strong expatriate Indian community.
-India’s diaspora is primarily concentrated in the Middle East, the United States, Malaysia, Sri Lanka, the United Kingdom, Canada, and South Africa, respectively.
+Indian Diaspora is primarily concentrated in the Middle East, the United States, Malaysia, Sri Lanka, the United Kingdom, Canada, and South Africa, respectively.
+The overseas Indian population is the end consequence of numerous waves of movement that occurred over many centuries due to mercantilism, colonialism, and globalization, among other factors.

 The government’s data presented in Parliament in 2022 revealed that the Indian diaspora is widely scattered geographically.
 United Arab Emirates, Kuwait, the United States of America, the United Kingdom, Saudi Arabia, Burma, Sri Lanka, South Africa, Malaysia, and Canada are among the nations with more than 10 lacks Indians abroad.

-Significance of Indian Diaspora
+Significance and Meaning of Indian Diaspora

 An important asset for the advancement of the nations of origin is the overseas communities.
 It acts as a crucial bridge for the development of the nation of origin with the rest of the globe by providing access to markets, resources, and knowledge.
 The Indian diaspora plays a significant role in India’s soft diplomacy, which can occasionally be more successful in opening up new channels of communication for the home nation.